inodb/metassemble/README.md

 If you want to change the resource usage per rule, change Makefile-sbatch accordingly.
 In the future I might add automatic computation of the resource usage.
 For assembly this is unfortunately still a problem, since it depends on the complexity of your sample and not just the filesize.
+The specified resource usage is for a library of ~1M and a mixed community of 60 bacteria and archaeae.

 To see which assemblies have been created: